CriticalChicken/.github/README.md

 ## Video game news, features, and reviews #ForTheGaymers

 > [!NOTE]
-> <b>Looking for our &ldquo;V2&rdquo; WordPress theme?</b> We&rsquo;ve hit a few snags and pivoted to developing a brand new one!
-Instead of V2.1, we&rsquo;re jumping all the way to version 3.0 &ndash; check out our new [Tri](https://github.com/CriticalChicken/Tri) theme repository to see what&rsquo;s brewing.
+> <b>Looking for our &ldquo;V2&rdquo; WordPress theme?</b> We&rsquo;ve had a rethink, and pivoted to developing a brand new one!
+Instead of V2.1, we&rsquo;re jumping all the way to version 3.0.
+It&rsquo;ll be ready later this year.

 ### Web links